robmccormack89/header-search-popup-plugin/README.md

 # Minicart & popup modal for Woocommerce

-A custom woocommerce minicart with a uikit popup modal.
-Toggle the modal via #MiniCartModal.
+A custom popup product search.
+Toggle it with #ModalNavbarSearch